wizlif/akwap/README.md

 // }
 ```

-This package also contains a helper methods to search for content.
+This package also contains helper methods to search for content.
 The search uses fuzzy search to get back results.
 Pass an `accuracy` value to change the accuracy of the fuzzy search, default is `.5` and maximum is `1`

 ## Get district